GreatScottyMac/cascade-memory-bank/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) first.

+## ❤️ Support the Project

+If you find Cascade Memory Bank valuable in your development workflow, consider [becoming a sponsor](https://github.com/sponsors/GreatScottyMac).
+Your support helps maintain and improve the project!